-We've created an outline of things that you should take a look at in your practice to help you hone in on what it is your practice is really looking for in a system.
+We've created an outline of things that you should take a look at in your practice to help you hone in on what your practice is really looking for in a system.
 To assess your practice needs you should:

 - Profile Your Practice